Bill Reid Gallery Collections Assistant

 Salary: $15.00 per hour

-The mission of the Bill Reid Gallery (BRG) is to reveal the vital and diverse indigenous cultures of the Northwest Coast through the extraordinary work of Bill Reid and inspirational contemporary art.
+The mandate of the Bill Reid Gallery (BRG) is to reveal the vital and diverse Indigenous cultures of the Northwest Coast through the extraordinary work of Bill Reid and inspirational contemporary art.
+We respectfully acknowledge the Coast Salish Peoples on whose traditional territories we live and work, and all the First Nations of the Pacific Coast.

-- Must be between the ages of 16 and 30 and intend to return to your studies in the fall.
+- Must be a current fulltime student between the ages of 16 and 30 and intend to return to yourstudies in the fall.

 - Good level of computer literacy including spreadsheets, database software, email.